shibly07/toronto-shootings/README.md

 ## Tech

-Toronto Crime ws created by using the libraries and datasets:
+Toronto Crime was created by using the libraries and datasets:

 - [Vite / React](https://vitejs.dev/) - Framework for web design using javaScript.
 - [ArcGIS Maps SDK for JavaScript](https://developers.arcgis.com/documentation/mapping-apis-and-services/) - ArcGis library for maps.